akiomiyao/tif/README.md

 % perl tif.pl dmel-all-chromosome-r6.29.fasta target CATGATGAAATAACAT ATGTTATTTCATCATG

 Before run tif.pl, download fastq file in target/read directory.
+For example, in the case of target name is ttm2
+% cd tif
+% mkdir ttm2
+% mkdir ttm2/read
+% cp somewhere/ttm2.fastq ttm2/read
+% perl tif.pl IRGSP-1.0_genome.fasta ttm2 TGTTAAATATATATACA TTGCAAGTTAGTTAAGA

-Result will be saved to result.head_sequence.tail_sequence file in the target directory.
+Result will be saved to tif_result.head_sequence.tail_sequence file in the target directory.

 The tif.pl is easy to use and has high sensitivity rather than old programs.